Welcome to Bartopia Nature Refuge!

 In December 2003 Bartopia was registered as a Nature Refuge under the Nature Conservation Act and covers 85% of the property.
 The property was deemed significant as it provides a land bridge between two areas of Mt Barney National Park.
 In September 2000 we also registered with the Land for Wildlife program.

 Bartopia is one of only three privately owned properties that virtually capture the whole catchment of Yamahra Creek.

-Mt Barney Retreat is a nature-based tourism and recreation facility at Bartopia.
+Mt Barney Wilderness Camping is a nature-based tourism and recreation facility at Bartopia.